rstein66/rstein66.github.io/_projects/msms-ne-album.md

 <p class="scene-direction">[Mannequins repositioned.
 The animal hide (that the younger woman is preparing) disappears.]<br>[New items appear when named.]</p>

 <p class="transcript">During the summer in France, scientists think Neanderthals gathered fruits, nuts, and seeds.
-They knew how to use fire and maybe cooked up some fish for dinner.</p>
+They knew how to use fire and maybe cook some fish for dinner.</p>

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">